Hitman: Codename 47: Gameplay

 Disguise plays a large role in gameplay.
-Any time a non-player character is killed, 47 may take their clothes and impersonate them.
+Any time a male non-player character is killed – aside from targets and some unique characters – 47 may take their clothes and impersonate them.
 This is necessary to access restricted areas where only guards may enter.
 At the start of each level, 47 begins in a default costume.
 This costume is his trademark suit and red tie which is folded and left on the ground whenever 47 changes clothes.
 The player may replace 47's outfit with a previous one by simply approaching them and selecting the option to change.
+If anyone on the map spots a body lying on the ground, it will create unwanted attention for 47, such as base alarms, calls for back-up, and reports to their boss, usually the target.
 In the event that 47 adopted the clothes of someone he has slain, his disguise will be compromised as soon as the body is discovered.
 47 creates sound while walking which will alert any hostile characters in the facility.
 To move without being detected, the player can use the sneak function, which causes 47 to crouch and move in a stalking manner.
 Sneaking also allows 47 to retrieve a weapon from his inventory without anyone hearing it; if 47 is standing upright when the player pulls out a weapon, it will alert nearby characters.
 Characters who are dead may be dragged at any time.
+When dragging, 47 lifts up the closest available leg or arm and begins to hoist it away as movement is directed by the player.
+Naturally, being spotting dragging a dead body also garners unwanted attention.

+Plot

-If anyone on the map spots a body lying on the ground, it will create unwanted attention for 47.
-When dragging, 47 lifts up the closest available leg or arm and begins to hoist it away as movement is directed by the plaject 47", a bald man with a barcode tattooed on the back of his head, awakens in the basement of a sanatorium to an unidentified man talking over a loudspeaker.
-Under the man's guidance, he completes a training course that tests his athletic, firearms, and assassination skills, before killing the guards and escaping from the sanatorium, much to his observer's joy.
-A year later, 47 has joined the International Contract Agency (ICA) - a global organization that specializes in performing assassinations for various clients - and has been assigned the identity of "Agent 47" and a handler, Diana Burnwood.
+The game opens in 1999, as a mysterious man code-named "Project 47" awakens in the basement of a sanatorium to an unidentified man talking over a loudspeaker.
+Under the man's guidance, 47 completes a training course that tests his athletic, firearms, and assassination skills, before killing the guards and escaping from the sanatorium, much to his observer's joy.
+A year later, 47 has joined the International Contract Agency (ICA) – a global organization that specializes in performing assassinations for various clients – and has been assigned the identity of "Agent 47" and a handler, Diana Burnwood.
+It is not explained precisely how his recruitment took place.

-Over the course of the year, 47 completes contracts that see him killing Triad crime boss Lee Hong in Hong Kong, after weakening his position by provoking a gang war; cocaine trafficker Pablo Belisario Ochoa in Colombia, through a staged drug raid; Austrian mercenary Frantz Fuchs in Budapest, who was planning to detonate a bomb during an international conference; and gunrunner Arkadij Jegorov in Rotterdam, who was paranoid about the imminent arrival of 47 and had activated a nuclear warhead on his ship.
-After each successful assassination, 47 finds letters on each target discussing about himself, a project about an "experimental human", and a man named Professor Ort-Meyer.
+Over the course of the year, 47 completes contracts that see him killing Triad crime boss Lee Hong in Hong Kong, after weakening his position by provoking a gang war; cocaine trafficker Pablo Belisario Ochoa in Colombia, through a staged drug raid; Austrian mercenary Frantz Fuchs in Budapest, who was planning to detonate a bomb during an international conference; and Kazakh gunrunner Arkadij Jegorov in Rotterdam, who was paranoid about the imminent arrival of 47 and had activated a nuclear warhead on his ship.
+After each successful assassination, 47 finds letters on his targets talking about himself, a project about an "experimental human", and a man named Professor Ort-Meyer.